scrapcomputing/ThrottleBlaster/README.md

 - Rev 0.3: Adds UART support in both firmware and PCB.
 - Rev 0.2: Adds two-button mode "2Btn".
 - Rev 0.1: Initial release.

+# Acknowledgements
+- Many thanks to Michael Swimm for testing, reporting bugs, coming up with awesome ideas for new features, and for sharing fancy mounting hardware for the Throttle Blaster!

 # License
 The project is GPLv2 except for `Pwm.pio` which comes from the Pi Pico SDK examples and is under `SPDX-License-Identifier: BSD-3-Clause`.